sfigg/commercialization-public/customize/desktop/customize-power-slider.md

 | Better Performance          | {381B4222-F694-41F0-9685-FF5BB260DF2E}  | Balanced                                                      |
 | Best Performance            | {DED574B5-45A0-4F42-8737-46345C09C238}  | MaxPerformanceOverlay                                         |

-See [INF AddPowerSetting Directive](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-addpowersetting-directive) for further instructions.
+See [INF AddPowerSetting Directive](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-addpowersetting-directive) for further instructions, keeping in mind the new Default values listed above.

 ## Power throttling

 Most Windows users have multiple apps running on the operating system at the same time, and often, the apps running in the background consume significant power.
-Windows leverages modern silicon capabilities to run background work in an energy-efficient manner, significantly enhancing battery life.
+In Windows 10 build 1709, we’ve leveraged modern silicon capabilities to run background work in an energy-efficient manner, significantly enhancing battery life.
 Power throttling saves up to 11% in CPU power by throttling CPU frequency of applications running in the background.
 With power throttling, when background work is running, Windows places the CPU in its most efficient operating modes.
 Learn more about this feature in our blog post: [Introducing power throttling](https://blogs.windows.com/windowsexperience/2017/04/18/introducing-power-throttling/#vySvtofj5CElXX6h.97).

 Power throttling does not suspend or close apps and services on the device.

-Power throttling is always engaged, unless the slider is set to **Best Performance**.
+In Windows 10 build 1709, power throttling is always engaged, unless the slider is set to Best Performance.
 In this case, all applications will be opted out of power throttling.
 Users can also opt individual apps out of power throttling in the Battery usage UX:

 ![Users can opt apps out of power throttling through UX](images/opt-out-power-throttling.png)